AllenNeuralDynamics/aind-foraging-behavior-bonsai-trigger-pipeline/README.md

 ## What's next
-We will likely be refactoring the pipeline after we figure out the AIND behavior metadata schema, but the core ideas and code developed here will remain.
+We will likely be refactoring the pipeline after we figure out the AIND behavior metadata schema, but the core ideas and data analysis code developed here will remain.
 Stay tuned.